iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 (sign  0) ;=> "+"
 ~~~

-There is no need for a `return` clause
+There is no need for a `return` clause -- there is no such keyword in Clojure
+-- because the return value of a function is always the value of the last
+expression in the body of the function.

 <section class="alert alert-info">